 Elizabeth Brooke Hazen studied English literature at Yale College and attended The Graduate Writing Seminars at Johns Hopkins University.
 Her work has appeared in Antietam Review, Cabin Fever: Poets at Joaquin Miller’s Cabin, Gargoyle, Hanging Loose and Nimrod.
 Her poetry appears in Smartish Pace, Issue 12.

 Andra Henchey holds an MFA in creative writing from Pacific Lutheran University.
 Her work has appeared in Absent, American Poetry Journal, H_NGM_N, Other Rooms, Pank and The Scrambler.
 Assistant Poetry Editor for Drunken Boat and Founder of Hartford Connecticut’s Inescapable Rhythms poetry reading series, she lives and teaches in Windhoek, Namibia.
-Her poetry appears in Smartish Pace, Issue 20 (2013). [bio updated 2013]
+Her poetry appears in Smartish Pace, Issue 20 (2013) where she was the winner of the Erskine J. Poetry Prize. [bio updated 2013]

 Eileen Hennessy has work published in Artful Dodge, Cream City Review, Sanskrit, The Literary Review, The Paris Review and Western Humanities Review.
 She lives in New York City where she is an adjunct associate professor in the Translation Studies Program at New York University.
 Her poetry appears in Smartish Pace, Issue 14. [bio updated 2007]